Roxana

 Roxana (died c.
-310 BC, Ῥωξάνη, Rhōxánē; Old Iranian: *Raṷxšnā- "shining, radiant, brilliant", روشنک) sometimes known as Roxanne, Roxanna and Roxane, was a Bactrian or Sogdian princess whom Alexander the Great married after invading Persia and defeating Darius, ruler of the Achaemenid Empire.
+310 BC, Ῥωξάνη, Rhōxánē; Old Iranian: *Raṷxšnā- "shining, radiant, brilliant", روشنک) sometimes known as Roxanne, Roxanna, Roxzana, and Roxane, was a Bactrian or Sogdian princess who married Alexander the Great after he invaded Persia and defeated Darius, ruler of the Achaemenid Empire.

-Biography
+Life

-Roxana was born as the daughter of a Bactrian nobleman named Oxyartes, the satrap of Bactria and Sogdia, who served Bessus, and thus probably also involved in the murder of the last Achaemenid king Darius III.
+Roxana was the daughter of the Bactrian nobleman Oxyartes, satrap of Bactria and Sogdia.
+He served Bessus, and thus was probably involved in the murder of the last Achaemenid king: Darius III.
 The exact date of her birth is unknown, but she was of childbearing age by 326 BC, placing her birth before 336 BC.

-After Bessus was captured by the Macedonian ruler Alexander the Great, Oxyartes and his family fled north, and continued to resist the Macedonians.
-Along with other notables such as the Sogdian warlord Spitamenes, they took up a defensive position in a fortress known as the Sogdian Rock.
+After Bessus was captured by the Macedonian ruler Alexander the Great, Oxyartes and his family fled north, and continued to resist the invading Macedonian forces.
+Along with the Sogdian warlord Spitamenes, they took up a defensive position in a fortress known as the Sogdian Rock.

-They were eventually defeated by Alexander, who attended a celebration, and reportedly fell in love with Roxana on sight.
-Where the celebration took place is disputed, possibly in the Sogdian Rock or another fortress of Chorienes (also called Sisimithres by Quintus Rufus Curtius), but according to the Metz Epitome it was in the house of Chorienes in which Roxana was introduced to Alexander as the daughter of Oxyartes.
+They were eventually defeated by the Macedonians.
+Afterwards, Alexander attended a celebration and reportedly fell in love with Roxana on sight.
+Where the celebration took place is disputed.
+It was possibly held at the Sogdian Rock or another fortress of Chorienes— also called Sisimithres by Quintus Rufus Curtius— but according to the Metz Epitome it was at the house of Chorienes where Roxana and Alexander were first introduced.
 Curtius apparently misrepresented Roxana as a daughter of Chorienes.
 Arrian states that Oxyartes surrendered to Alexander when he became aware of the good reception Alexander awarded his daughter Roxana.
 A.B.
-Bosworth mentions the possibility of Roxana being captured at the Sogdian Rock, but that the two married at the fortress of Chorienes.
-The marriage was in 327 BC, and according to the majority of the sources it was in the Macedonian rite rather than the Persian.
-The sources agree that Alexander fell passionately in love with her, but considering that he had difficulties in occupying and controlling Sogdiana his decision to marry Roxana may also have been motivated by the advantages of a political alliance.
+Bosworth mentions the possibility of Roxana being captured at the Sogdian Rock, and that the two were then married at the fortress of Chorienes.

 The Wedding of Alexander and Roxane (1898–1899), an engraving by André Castaigne.

-Alexander the Great and Roxana, a 1756 painting by Pietro Rotari.